 By visualizing the intersection of current market conditions and underlying vulnerability to displacement, the Mapping Displacement Pressure in Chicago Interactive Tool provides stakeholders with a data-informed starting point for developing neighborhood-level housing policy strategies that preserve affordability.

-The mapping tool, updated with the most recent data, allows users to explore areas where 1) house prices recently appreciated at levels above the City average and where 2) a significant share of residents are vulnerable to displacement due to factors such as income, housing cost burden, and renter status.
-It features the ability to examine market conditions associated with displacement risk surrounding current and planned projects, including The 606, The Paseo Trail, and the Obama Presidential Center as well as the ability to explore:
+The mapping tool, updated with the most recent data, allows users to explore areas where 1) house prices recently appreciated at levels above peer area averages and where 2) a significant share of residents are vulnerable to displacement due to factors such as income, housing cost burden, and renter status.
+The mapping tool also features the ability to examine market conditions associated with displacement risk surrounding current and planned projects, including The 606, The Paseo Trail, and the Obama Presidential Center as well as the ability to explore market conditions in:

 - High-cost areas in the City where displacement is likely well underway